Skip to content

 Chart frame isolation

-Chart rendering uses Vega, which compiles its specs with new Function() (the reactive dataflow interpreter evaluates expressions at runtime).
-That means the chart iframe must allow unsafe-eval — there is no AOT path we can use without reimplementing Vega.
+Chart iframe residual (accepted — reaffirmed 2026-07-23 / JOE-946): Chart rendering uses Vega, which compiles its specs with new Function() (the reactive dataflow interpreter evaluates expressions at runtime).
+That means the chart iframe must allow unsafe-eval — there is no AOT path without reimplementing Vega or compiling charts server-side.
+Parent SPA CSP continues to forbid unsafe-eval (JOE-946).
+Full residual closure (server-side compile / WASM no-eval Vega) remains a future capacity item, not an incomplete parent CSP bug.

-We scope the risk by keeping charts inside a dedicated iframe (chart-frame.html) with a separate, stricter CSP than the main renderer:
+We scope the residual risk by keeping charts inside a dedicated iframe (chart-frame.html / cloud chart-frame response) with a separate, stricter CSP than the main renderer:

 • default-src 'none', connect-src 'none' in packaged builds — even arbitrary JS cannot exfiltrate over the network.